neomundi-io/.github/profile/README.md

 ---

-## NeoMundi Runtime Governance Framework
+## ## NeoMundi Real-Time Governance Framework

-NeoMundi is evolving from thermometer to spectrometer: from a runtime stability signal toward a multidimensional measurement layer for AI system behavior during execution.
+NeoMundi is evolving from thermometer to spectrometer: from a real-time stability signal toward a multidimensional measurement layer for AI system behavior during execution.

+The framework now includes a self-hosted Llama inference path for selected governance functions.

+This strengthens three core requirements of industrial AI governance:

+* **privacy**, by reducing unnecessary exposure of sensitive data;
+* **resilience**, by limiting dependency on external inference services;
+* **operational sovereignty**, by enabling selected governance functions to run on infrastructure controlled by NeoMundi.

-A runtime governance signal must meet three minimal requirements: it must be observable, interpretable and interoperable.
+A real-time governance signal must meet three minimal requirements: it must be observable, interpretable and interoperable.

-The NeoMundi Runtime Governance Framework organizes these requirements across several public methodological repositories dedicated to observability, informational metrics, interpretation, interoperability and runtime governance for AI systems.
+The NeoMundi Runtime Governance Framework organizes these requirements across several public methodological repositories dedicated to observability, informational metrics, interpretation, interoperability and real-time governance for AI systems.

 Together, these repositories form the minimal foundations of an industrializable AI governance infrastructure: measure, interpret, transmit, decide, trace.

 ### Main repositories - Core repositories